JetBrains/kotlin-web-site/docs/topics/gradle.md

  </tabs>

-If you used JUnit 5 or TestNG as the dependency before, either rewrite your build script to use new functions or disable this feature: add the line `kotlin.test.infer.jvm.variant=false` to the project’s `gradle.properties`.
+You can disable the automatic selection of a testing framework by adding the line `kotlin.test.infer.jvm.variant=false` to the project’s `gradle.properties`.

 ### Set a dependency on a kotlinx library